-Level 2 CE.
-KYCOM requires the Level 2 CE examinations be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations.
+KYCOM requires the Level 2 CE examinations be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core/required rotations and the CAPSTONE course.
 Upon successful completion of COMLEX- USA Level 1, NBOME will notify students of their eligibility to schedule their COMLEX-USA Level 2 examinations.
-All students are required to take both the Level 2 CE examinations between the start of the fourth year and November 1st of the fourth year of study.
-Failure to take the exams prior to November 1st of the fourth year will result in a referral to the KYCOM Promotion and Matriculation Committee for consideration of disciplinary action.
+An approved form of the COMSAE will be required for all students to take 10 days prior to their COMLEX exam date.
+A minimum score of 450 is required for students to sit for COMLEX.
+A score below 450 will require the student to meet with the Associate Dean of Academic Affairs and the Educational Support Director to develop a specific study plan.
+All students are required to take the Level 2 CE examination between the start of the fourth year and December 1st of the fourth year of study.
+Failure to take the exams prior to December 1st of the fourth year will result in a referral to the KYCOM Academic Progress Committee for consideration of disciplinary action.

-Failure of the Level 2 CE examination may result in the removal of the student from clinical rotations.
-They will be enrolled in course 899.
-A plan of study will be developed by the student and approved by the P and M Committee to assist students to prepare for a retake of this examination.
-Following the first retake of this examination, the student will be permitted to return to clinical rotations while awaiting results.
-However, after two or more failures, the student will generally be removed from rotations until a passing score is received and a return to rotations is approved by the P and M Committee.

-The P and M Committee will determine the appropriate length of time to be devoted to studying for a retake of the examination.
-Under no circumstances will a period greater than one semester be granted to study for a retake of the examination.
-Failure to take the examination in the period allotted by the P and M Committee will result in a disciplinary hearing.
+Failure of the Level 2 CE examination will result in the removal of the student from clinical rotations, and enrollment in an independent study course to be performed independently in order to meet KYCOM graduation requirements.
+In consultation with the Associate Dean for Academic Affairs, a plan of study will be developed by the student and approved by the Academic Progress Committee.
+The Academic Progress Committee will determine the appropriate length of time to be devoted to studying for the retake of the examination.
+Failure to take the examination in the period of time allotted by the Academic Progress Committee will result in a disciplinary hearing

-Failure to successfully complete the COMLEX-USA graduation requirements within two years from the start of the student's fourth year of study will result in dismissal from KYCOM
+Failure to successfully complete the COMLEX-USA graduation requirements within two years from the start of the student's fourth year of study will result in dismissal from KYCOM.